MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

 #### Scalability and performance for transaction simulation

-Using the load testing framework, the CSE team generated enough load to trigger both HPA and Node Autoscaling mechanisms.
+Using the load testing framework, the CSE team generated enough load to trigger both HPA and node autoscaling mechanisms.
 When the solution triggered the components, it generated infrastructure and application metrics for the team to validate Channel Holder scaling response times and the application behavior under high load.

 This component focuses on running Channel Holder, EFT Controller, and EFT Processor services on ARO and AKS.
 Also, it carries out pod and node autoscaling and performance tests on all services.
 It had to achieve the following capabilities: